-Your ability to engage in a conversation, support and develop it, connect ideas, and come to an agreement.
+How well you can support a conversation, connect ideas and come to an agreement.
 This is what the examiners look at:

-- How well can you start and maintain a dialogue by suggesting and discussing relevant points - Your ability to include the partner in the conversation as well as to encourage exchange of ideas - Rephrasing or explaining your point if you see your partner struggles to understand you - Sharing the time in the conversation equally and fairly, not "hogging" it (you shouldn't dominate the conversation)
+- How well you can start and support a dialogue by suggesting and discussing relevant points - Including your partner in the conversation and encouraging exchange of ideas - Rephrasing or explaining your point if you see your partner struggling to understand you - Sharing the time in the conversation equally and fairly, not "hogging" it

 - Short answers do not give enough information to accurately assess your level of English.
-To give your examiners something to assess, you should come up with at least two long or three shorter sentences in Part 1 and about three to four longer sentences in Part 4. - Be sure to include your partner!
-There are some phrases that you might find useful for that. - More phrases to initiate the dialogue and support it with your ideas - Do not take up too much time in FCE Speaking Part 3; remember that you only have two minutes in the first half and one minute in the second.
+To give your examiners something to work with you should come up with at least two long or three shorter sentences in Part 1 and about three to four longer sentences in Part 4. - Be sure to include your partner!
+There are some phrases that you might find useful for that. - More phrases to initiate the dialogue and to support it with your ideas - Do not take up too much time in FCE Speaking Part 3 remember that you only have two minutes in the first half and one minute in the second.